-‘Şalgam’ is a root vegetable which grows widely at Mersin and Adana cities of Turkey.
-When we look at the Turkish-English dictionary, ‘Şalgam’ word means ‘Turnip’ in English.
-Most people think that it is equal to Turnip, however it is not.
-Turnip is one of the ingredients of ‘Şalgam’ beverage.
+Şalgam is a root vegetable that grows widely in the Mersin and Adana cities of Turkey.
+When we look at the Turkish-English dictionary, the ‘Şalgam’ word means ‘Turnip’ in English.
+Most people think that it is equal to Turnip, however, it is not.
+Turnip is one of the ingredients of the ‘Şalgam’ beverage.

-You can consider this beverage as the combination of Turnip, black carrots, red beet and lemon salt.
+You can consider this beverage as a combination of Turnip, black carrots, red beet, and lemon salt.
 This beverage is as famous as Ayran, which is our national drink, in Turkey.

-This beverage is widely consumed at South and South East regions of Turkey because it is grown in that region.
+This beverage is widely consumed in the South and the Southeast regions of Turkey.
+It is because the plant grows in that region.
 Most of the kebab restaurants in Adana and Mersin cities offer Şalgam on their menu and it is even more popular than Ayran in the region.
 There are two types of it which are spicy and non-spicy one and usually most restaurants like offer non-spicy one to their customers.

 We don’t have any specific information about where it has been come from originally.
 We only know that Turnip vegetable commonly grown in temperate climates and Turkey’s South region has perfect weather conditions to grow this vegetable.

-In Turkish cuisine, it is very common to make pickles from different varieties of vegetables such as carrots, garlic, cucumber and cabbage.
-In my opinion, it has found while making pickles because the process of making it shows similarities with making pickles.
+In Turkish cuisine, it is very common to make pickles from different varieties of vegetables such as carrots, garlic, cucumber, and cabbage.
+In my opinion, it has been found while making pickles because the process of making Şalgam shows similarities with making pickles.
 The only difference between Şalgam and pickles are the ingredients.

 Where to drink?

 When I go to Adana city, I usually stop by at ‘Yüzevler Kebab’.
 This restaurant is one of the best Kebab restaurants in the city and I strongly recommend this restaurant to you to eat Kebab and to drink Şalgam at the same time.